This page focuses on four elements of style:

-How would your friends describe talking to you?
+Ask your friends what it's like to talk to you.
 Perhaps they’ll mention your:

-Convey those same traits in your writing, and readers will recognize your voice.
+Convey those traits in your writing, and readers will recognize your voice.
 In other words, voice is not your choice of words.
 Voice is your unfiltered self.

-Even bad writing is enjoyable when the author writes like they’ve known their reader since childhood.
-It’s a breath of fresh air.
-It feels personal.
+Even bad writing is enjoyable when the author speaks like they would to a childhood friend.
+Authenticity and vulnerability are a breath of fresh air.

-Inauthentic voice happens when you read a lot of someone else’s work and absorb their style.
+Inauthentic voice happens when you read a lot of someone else’s writing and absorb their style.

-Writers also absorb fake prestige: They use words like "plethora" and “myriad.”
-But if they don’t use those words in conversation, they shouldn’t use them in their writing.
-They’ll just look pretentious.
+It also happens when you try to "write smart:" you use words like "plethora" or “myriad.”
+If you don’t use those words in conversation, don't use them in your writing.
+It's out-of-touch.

 The antidote to inauthenticity is reminding yourself how you talk with friends.
-Record yourself talking, transcribe it, and work off that.
+Record yourself talking, transcribe it, and work from that.

 The authenticity of who you really are, as opposed to who you wish everyone thought you were, is what your audience is looking for.